clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 > `FC`; "creating a solid barrier that prevents any matter from passing through it and blocking any Spells cast into or out of the area".

-This wording only mentions the casting; i.e. the [line from the caster to the point of origin](https://www.dndbeyond.com/sources/basic-rules/spellcasting#Targets).
-It's possible to start a concentration spell, then wrap a cage around it, causing trapped players to take concentration damage __every round__ without proper recourse.
+This wording only mentions the casting; i.e. the [line from the caster to the point of origin](https://www.dndbeyond.com/sources/basic-rules/spellcasting#Targets). `Fireball`'s blast would extend through, and any damaging concentration spell sitting in the middle before the cage comes down would also keep ticking __every round__ without proper recourse for the trapped players.

-It can be pretty deadly when used in combination with spells like [Hunger of Hadar](https://www.dnd-spells.com/spell/hunger-of-hadar) (10 rounds), [Cloudkill](https://roll20.net/compendium/dnd5e/Cloudkill) (100 rounds), or [higher level clouds if available](https://5thsrd.org/spellcasting/spells/incendiary_cloud/), and you cannot even dispel it.
+It is a deadly combination when used with spells like [Hunger of Hadar](https://www.dnd-spells.com/spell/hunger-of-hadar) (10 rounds), [Cloudkill](https://roll20.net/compendium/dnd5e/Cloudkill) (100 rounds), or [higher level clouds if available](https://5thsrd.org/spellcasting/spells/incendiary_cloud/), and you cannot even dispel the `FC`, you would need [something stronger](https://roll20.net/compendium/dnd5e/Disintegrate).

 ![hadar](/imgs/antimagic/hadar.jpg)

-Scary prospect though it may be, its downfall is its size, and possibility to wrangle yourself out of it with; `[Plane Shift](https://roll20.net/compendium/dnd5e/Plane%20Shift#content) / [Teleport](https://roll20.net/compendium/dnd5e/Teleport#content) / [Misty Step](https://roll20.net/compendium/dnd5e/Misty%20Step#content) / [Dimension Door](https://roll20.net/compendium/dnd5e/Dimension%20Door#content) on a successful charisma check.
+Scary prospect though it may be, its downfall is its size; you can wrangle yourself out of it with using; `[Plane Shift](https://roll20.net/compendium/dnd5e/Plane%20Shift#content) / [Teleport](https://roll20.net/compendium/dnd5e/Teleport#content) / [Misty Step](https://roll20.net/compendium/dnd5e/Misty%20Step#content) / [Dimension Door](https://roll20.net/compendium/dnd5e/Dimension%20Door#content) on a successful charisma check.
 All it takes is for one player to get outside and break the mage's concentration.

 Still it highlights a difference with other "antimagic" in spells.
-The "effect" of the spell leeches through the barrier of the cage, which is perhaps somewhat confusing  if you treat "matter" as atoms.
-But quantum mechanics and magic is a bit of a strange thing to try to join.
-Magic in D&D is more like a `Strong Force` called the [Weave](https://forgottenrealms.fandom.com/wiki/Weave) in Forgotten Realms.
+The "effect" of the spell leeches through the barrier of the cage, which is perhaps somewhat confusing unless you think of magical effects as a  manifestation of some _[strong force](https://forgottenrealms.fandom.com/wiki/Weave)_.
+That doesn't make it _less deadly_, it just means it's _energy_.

 ## Antimagic Field
 An `8th level` sphere of [`Antimagic Field`](https://roll20.net/compendium/dnd5e/Antimagic%20Field) (or `AMF` for short), is a sphere that disallows spells cast in/out __as well as__ effects leeching through!
 The reason for the great increase in cancellation power is justified by its higher level, careful wording of magic, and the lack of entrapment (it does not prevent people leaving like `FC`).